Andrej Poleščuk: Political action

 In 2015, he was member of Pirate party.
 In 2017, he was a supporter of the Svobodní political party.
 From 2019 is registered supporter of the STAN party.

 In an interview for Reflex magazine, he admitted that he chose a party and aggregates Ukrainian propaganda in his posts.
-V dubnu 2022 vybral díky sbírce přes 3 miliony korun jako podporu pro 128. zakarpatskou brigádu v rusko-ukrajinském konfliktu.
 He criticized Amnesty International for its August 2022 report on Ukraine.

 Twitter activity

 His Twitter account @andrewofpolesia was followed by over 80,000 people in 2022 with a total reach of contributions, including sharing, of up to 400,000 people.
 Each daily Twitter thread begins with the "good news" that Ukraine has survived another day and the "bad news" that Vladimir Putin is still alive.

 He publishes, among other things, comments about the killed Russian soldiers in style: "He was and is no longer.
 Congratulations."
 He does his "war reporting" in his spare time.